 Main navigation | Main content

-207 Pleasant St. SE, Minneapolis
+116 Church St. SE, Minneapolis

 The University of Minnesota College of Science and Engineering offers public lectures featuring distinguished leaders in cutting-edge areas related to science and technology and other interesting topics.
 The lectures are designed to share the latest scientific discoveries, explore the impact of technology on culture, and encourage networking on campus.
-The program is sponsored by the College of Science and Engineering.